Summer & Fall 2019

-In this 7 part series, learn how herbs can treat many acute and chronic illnesses including respiratory infections, digestive illness, ear infections, sore throats, auto-immunity, first aid, and skin treatments.
+In this 6 part series, learn how herbs can treat many acute and chronic illnesses including respiratory infections, digestive illness, ear infections, sore throats, auto-immunity, first aid, and skin treatments.
 Students will get hands-on instruction on how to prepare and use herbal remedies.
 Participants will take home a bottle of tincture and a jar of salve that are made during the sessions and will also build a booklet of reference handouts to keep.
-This series includes complementary field classes in an urban medicine garden and in the Bosque to focus on cultivated and native plant identification and land stewardship.
+This series includes a complementary field class to focus on plant identification and land stewardship.
 This series is designed to accompany the Herbalism II Series, but may also be taken on its own.
-The cost is $185 for the series, which includes a supplies fee to cover the cost of all herbal preparations.
-Class is limited to 12.
+The cost is $165 for the series, which includes a supplies fee to cover the cost of all herbal preparations.
+Enrollment is limited.
 This class is offered through The Source and takes place at 1111 Carlisle SE.
-Get notified when the next session opens for registration.
+To register for this class:

 Herbalism Series 2:

 In this 7 part series, learn how to use herbs for a variety of conditions including stress, chronic pain, insomnia, mood imbalances, deep immune issues, thyroid problems, heart health, lymph flow, urinary infections, and women’s health.
 We will also discuss the herbal actions of plants and how to apply them.
 Get hands-on instruction on how to prepare and use herbal remedies including making medicated soaps, liniments, syrups, and herbal honey.
-The series includes two complementary field classes in the mountains and the Bosque focusing on plant identification, land stewardship, and wildcrafting ethics.
+The series includes 2 complementary field classes in the local wilds focusing on plant identification, land stewardship, and wildcrafting ethics.
 Take home samples of the herbal preparations made in class and build a booklet of reference handouts to keep.
 This series is designed to supplement the Herbalism Series 1, but may also be taken on its own.
-The cost is $185 (plus tax) for the series, which includes a supplies fee to cover the cost of all herbal preparations.
-Class is limited to 12.
+The cost is $190 for the series, which includes a supplies fee to cover the cost of all herbal preparations.
+Enrollment is limited.
 This class is offered through The Source and takes place at 1111 Carlisle SE.
 To register for this class:

 Become part of the local herbal community.
 Meet monthly with other herbalists for field trips, hands-on medicine making, and in-depth learning about herbs.
 This class is for continuing students, who have a firm foundation in Herbalism and would like to build on the basics.
 The yearlong course is divided into 2 parts: